Málaga - sights in the heart of Andalusia is written by The editorial staff, RejsRejsRejs.

 Frigiliana is located right on the edge of the Sierras de Tejeda National Park, Almijara y Alhama, so if you have a pair of solid hiking shoes with you, it is obvious to go for a walk along one of the many trails in the scenic area.

-You can end by driving down to nearby Nerja to take a dip from one of the lovely sandy beaches or enjoy the view of havet from Balcón de Europa.
+You can finish by driving down to nearby Nerja to take a dip from one of the lovely sandy beaches or enjoy the sea view from the Balcón de Europa.

 Ronda - bullfighting, Arab baths and spectacular views

-In the town of Ronda, located about 100 km west of Málaga and thus within reasonable distance of a day trip, you can see one of Spain's oldest bullring from 1785, La Plaza de Toros, with the official name Real Maestranza de Caballería de Ronda.
-One of the sights of the surrounding area of Málaga that you just have to experience.
+In the town of Ronda, which is located about 100 kilometers west of Málaga and therefore within reasonable distance for a day trip, you can see one of Spain's oldest bullrings from 1785, La Plaza de Toros, with the official name Real Maestranza de Caballería de Ronda.
+One of the attractions in the Málaga area that you simply must see.

-Also make your way past the Arab baths, Baños Árabes de Ronda, which are among the best preserved of their kind on the Iberian Peninsula.
+Also make your way to the Arab baths, Baños Árabes de Ronda, which are among the best preserved of their kind on the Iberian Peninsula.

 Córdoba - impressive world heritage site north of Málaga

-If you drive 160 km north, you will find Córdoba, one of Spain's oldest cities.
-Here, one building in particular stands out, the stunning La Mezquita, known as the mosque that houses a cathedral.
+If you drive 160 kilometers north, you will find Córdoba, one of Spain's oldest cities.
+One building in particular stands out: the stunning La Mezquita, known as 'The Mosque', which houses a cathedral.

 The former mosque may not be quite as magnificent as it was before the Christian conquest of the area in the 1400th century, but it is fully deserved to be included on UNESCO's World Heritage List.
 Incidentally, this also applies to the rest of Córdoba's old town, making the city a fine excursion destination as a break from the sights of Málaga itself.